UMC; University General; Memorabilia; Donations Header graphic

 Series 44. - C:0/46/62 (A08-71)

 This Series contains memorabilia created and collected by MU alumnus John Marcus Evvard (Master of Science in Agriculture, 1909).
-The memorabilia, (ca. 1907-1909), consists of a photograph album that includes family photographs as well as scenes from on and around the Columbia campus.
+The memorabilia, (ca. 1907-1909), consists of a photograph album that includes family photographs as well as scenes from in and around the Columbia campus.
 The Columbia shots depict, among others: Whitten Hall from the east and the west; the quadrangle; a campus military parade; Kappa Alpha Theta house; laying of the cornerstone for the Agricultural Building; Engineering Week; Farmers' Week; and the Switzler Hall bell.
 Evvard served as an assistant to Dean Henry Waters in the College of Agriculture from 1907 until 1910.
 A number of Evvard's photographs were used in the

 1909 edition of the Savitar.